MHCPCreators/worlds-documentation/docs/asset-library-import/Exploring-Asset-Templates-by-building-a-maze.md

 ## Update the Asset Template in the Horizon World Editor

-This part shows how to update the **Asset Template** in Horizon Worlds.
-Update the scripts to generate the maze.
+This part shows how to update the **Asset Template** in Horizon Worlds to generate the maze.

 ## Step 1: Update the Asset Template
 ![Alt text](images/wd63.png)